ghsoares/goduidoc/docs/contributing/workflow.md

 Before making any changes to Godui's source code, you must fork the Godui's repository into your Github's profile, clone it to your machine and make changes from there.

-After making changes to Godui's source code, tested and avaliated as ready to use, you can submit a pull request at [Github repository's pull request](https://github.com/ghsoares/godui/issues) which will be evaluated and merged if possible.
+After making changes to Godui's source code, you can submit a pull request at [Github repository's pull request](https://github.com/ghsoares/godui/issues) which will be evaluated and merged if possible.

 ### Issues